Green tea is a star!

 Overall, the effects of consuming a caffeinated beverage tend to vary from person to person and can heavily depend on how sensitive you are to caffeine and whether or not you have current health issues such as chronic indigestion, acid reflux, or GERD.

-The Effects of Acidity
+The Effects Of Acidity

 For the most part, green tea is considered gentle on the stomach, especially compared to carbonated drinks and coffee.
+Green tea is also far less acidic than black tea.

 But people who have certain stomach issues, like GERD, may experience stomach discomfort if they drink tea prior to eating.
+Why does green tea make me nauseous?

 Green tea contains tannins, which can increase the acidity in the stomach.
 An increase in stomach acidity can cause vomiting, nausea, diarrhea, stomach pain, muscle spasms in the stomach, and constipation.